ecno20/paciente-service/README.md

 ## Building the image.
 Build the image using `docker` or `podman`, below the commands for using podman.
 More information on how to use it [here](https://podman.io/).
 The first version for a standard is frequently used `1.0.`

+> <i class="fas fa-exclamation-triangle"></i>
+> **Warning:**
+>  Don't forget to use your Hub's account to tag the image, because when pushing the image to the hub, the account is where it will be located.

 `docker build -t cloud-paciente-service:spring-docker .`

-`Warning`

-Don't forget to use your Hub's account to tag the image, because when pushing the image to the hub, the account is where it will be located.

 `docket tag cloud-paciente-service:spring-docker ecno20/cloud-paciente-service:v1.0`